-This tutorial will show you how to read out the voltage of your battery.
-With this knowledge, you can (very approximately) keep track of how much life a battery has.
+This tutorial will show you how to read out the voltage of your battery using a TinyScreen+.
+With this knowledge, you can (very approximately) keep track of how much life your project has left.

 While it is probably not possible to get an exact reading of the percentage of a battery, you can get a pretty good approximation using the voltage reading of the battery and the time the program has been running.